in2code-de/powermail/Documentation/Introduction/Index.rst

   - Converter script to convert old tablenames to new tablenames

     - Automaticly on extension installation
-    - Start manually from extension manager
+    - Start manually from extension manager **Click the Configure Icon**

 - Add bootstrap